 Introduction

 Spiritual growth is a personal journey toward deeper meaning, connection, and purpose.
-This guide explains how spiritual growth looks in daily life, outlines common stages you may pass through, and offers simple, sustainable practices you can use today to strengthen awareness and align action with values.
+This guide shows how spiritual growth appears in daily life, outlines common stages you may pass through, and offers simple, sustainable practices you can use today to strengthen awareness and align action with values.

 Understanding Spiritual Growth: Your Path to Fulfillment

-When we talk about spiritual growth, we’re describing a process of knowing yourself more deeply, feeling more connected to others and the world, and cultivating a richer sense of meaning.
-This isn’t limited to any single religion or belief system; it’s a fundamental human practice of tending to the inner life.
+When we talk about spiritual growth, we mean learning to know yourself more deeply, feeling more connected to others and the world, and cultivating a richer sense of meaning.
+This isn’t limited to any single religion or belief system; it’s a universal human practice of tending to the inner life.

-Think of spiritual growth less as a finish line and more as a lifelong craft.
+Think of spiritual growth as a lifelong craft, not a finish line.
 It’s like a sculptor gradually revealing the form inside the stone.
-The experience differs for every person.
+The experience is different for each person.

 At its heart, the path involves turning attention inward to understand your thoughts and feelings, and turning outward to build meaningful relationships with people, nature, and community.
-For many, it also involves connecting with a sense of wonder, purpose, or something larger than themselves; some surveys indicate rising spiritual commitments in the U.S.2
+For many, it also includes connecting with a sense of wonder, purpose, or something larger than themselves.
+Some surveys indicate rising spiritual commitments in the U.S.1

 A Universal Human Experience